Child Labor - Facts About Child Labour

 6. In South Asia, another 44 million children approximately are engaged as child labors.

 I firmly believe that educating these children will significantly help in mitigating the problem of child labor from our societies.
-These children will earn much more after getting education, these children will be respected, their parents will feel proud of it and all these things will eventually motivate other child labors to follow the same steps.
-But the key will still be in sincerity, dedication and honesty towards the betterment of these children’s future, of which the governments, institutions and international administrations seemed to lack interest.
-Ensuring that every child goes to school and also get quality education, enough at least to change the mind-set of these child labors and that of the society as well, will play a key role in mitigating the menace of “CHILD LABOUR”.
+These children will earn much more after getting education.
+These kids will be respected, their parents will feel proud of it and all these things will eventually motivate other child labors to follow the same steps.
+But the key will still be sincerity, dedication and honesty towards the betterment of these children’s future, of which the governments, institutions and international administrations seem to lack interest.
+Ensuring that every child goes to school and also get quality education, enough at least to change the mind-set of these child labors and that of the society as well, will play a key role in mitigating this menace.